-Version Date Author Name Rationale 1.0 25.09.19 Roger Catley - ACS Governance Lead Initial policy creation 1.1 28.01.22 Jason Ward - ASC Governance Lead Policy reviewed - no changes
+Version Date Author Name Rationale 1.0 25.09.19 Roger Catley - ACS Governance Lead Initial policy creation 1.1 28.01.22 Jason Ward - ASC Governance Lead Policy reviewed - no changes 1.2 06.09.24 Jason Ward - ASC Governance Lead Policy reviewed and updated.

-1. PURPOSE 3
+1. PURPOSE .
+3

-2. BACKGROUND 3
+BACKGROUND

-3. PRINCIPLES 4
+3. PRINCIPLES .
+4

-4. THIRD PARTY TOP- UPS 4
+4. THIRD PARTY TOP- UPS .
+4

-5. FIRST PARTY TOP-UPS 6
+5. FIRST PARTY TOP-UPS .
+6

-6. NON-APPROVAL 7
+6. NON-APPROVAL .
+7

-7. REVIEWING ARRANGEMENTS 7
+7. REVIEWING ARRANGEMENTS .
+7

-1. PURPOSE
+PURPOSE

 - 1.1.
-The purpose of the Adult Care & Support Top-up Policy is to set out:

-- When a top-up would apply

-- How a top-up it is calculated

-- The process for agreeing a top-up
+The purpose of the Adult Care & Support Top-up Policy is to set out: - When a top-up would apply - How a top-up is calculated - The process for agreeing a top-up - 1.2.

-- 1.2.
 This policy applies to adults that have been assessed by the Council and have been found to have eligible needs for care and support under the Care Act 2014.
-This policy is followed by staff when a person chooses more expensive care and support than is allocated to them in their personal budget to meet the needs the Council is required or chooses to meet; the additional payment for such care is commonly referred to as a 'top-up.

-- 1.3.
-There are two types of top-ups:

-- first-party top-up, where the person provides their own money at present, there are only limited circumstances in which first-party top-ups may be made.

-- third-party top-up, where the top-up is funded by someone else, e.g., a relative.

-- 1.4.
-This policy should be read in conjunction with the Council's policies on:

-- Adult Social Care Charging Policy Adult Social Care Non Residential
+This policy is followed by staff when a person chooses more expensive care and support than is allocated to them in their personal budget to meet the needs the Council is required or chooses to meet; the additional payment needed for such care is commonly referred to as a 'top-up. - 1.3.
+There are two types of top-ups: - first-party top-up, where the person uses their own money at present, there are limited circumstances in which first-party top-ups may apply. - third-party top-up, where the top-up is paid by someone else, e.g., a relative. - 1.4.
+This policy should be read in conjunction with the Council's policies on: - Adult Social Care Non-Residential Charging Policy - Adult Social Care Deferred Payment Policy - Adult Social Care Directs Payments Policy

-Care and Support Services

-- Adult Social Care Deferred Payment Policy

-- Adult Social Care Direct Payments Policy